Magna-Lok® Vs Monobolt®

 Other than their longevity, and the special nose tip requirement, there is another obvious physical difference with the rivets themselves.
 The body end of the Magna-Lok® curves inwards whilst the end of the Monobolt® flares out.
 The image below indicates the key differences between Magna-Lok® and Monobolt®.

-Here at Aerobolt we have a comprehensive range of structural rivets and can assist with your application.
-In fact Aerobolt has Australia's #1 range of high-quality structural rivets and we are sure there is bound to be one that would suit your project.
+Aerobolt has Australia's most comprehensive range of structural rivets and can assist with your application.
+In fact Aerobolt is Huck's number one Australian official distributor with guaranteed quality fasteners that are bound to be one that would suit your project.
 Simply call us on 02 9755 3747 or contact us for all your structural rivet and rivet gun needs.